What are the Different Types of Journaling? And, how do you begin?

 Your mental health provider may ask you to keep track of your thoughts and feelings as you work through therapy.
 It can be really helpful to journal for anxiety because you can write down what you are feeling anxious about and then try to determine if there is a particular trigger for that anxiety.

 It can be a very useful tool for journaling your thoughts and noticing not just the positive thoughts but also the negative thoughts as well.
 To begin this type of journaling, you just need a quiet place to practice and the ability to feel safe to express yourself.
-Your therapist should be able to give you some good guidance on ways to achieve this if you have no idea how to start.

 How do you start journaling for self-improvement?

-Another way would be to keep track of your commitments not just to other people, but also your commitment to yourself.
 Self-care and self-love are two areas to make sure you are putting regular deposits into and tracking them in a journal is a great way to do this.
 You could make a list of things you want to do for self-care, or think of ways you can be kinder to yourself and practice self-love too.

 Beginning any type of journal is a great step toward getting to know yourself better.
 If you would like to learn more about other forms of expression, see “Expressing Yourself as a Form of Self-Care”.